shiimizu/ComfyUI-TiledDiffusion/README.md

 # Tiled Diffusion & VAE for ComfyUI

-See [this](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111/) for more information.
+Check out the [SD-WebUI extension](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111/) for more information.

 This extension enables **large image drawing & upscaling with limited VRAM** via the following techniques: